fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/l4d_ranking_system/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

+	* v1.3 (2023-1-16)
+		* Request by Alfari
+		* Add
+			1. number of SI kills
+			2. number of Witch kills
+			3. number of CI Kills
+			4. number of Tank Kills
+			5. number of SI headshots
+			6. number of CI headshots
+			7. and how long player playing on this server start from joined date

 	* v1.2 (2022-12-23)
 		* Request by Anzu
 		* Show rank hud when new player joins and new round starts